Port Huron, Michigan: Radio

 The first station to sign on in Port Huron was WAFD, which stood for We Are Ford Dealers.
 The station was owned by the Albert B. Parfet Company, a local Ford car dealership.
 WAFD signed on March 4, 1925, and signed off in 1926, with plans to relocate the station to Detroit.

 WHLS, coinciding with the opening of the Blue Water Bridge, signed on in 1938.
 It was founded by Harold Leroy Stevens and Fred Knorr.
 John Wismer became part owner of the station in 1952.
 He would later launch the first cable television system in Port Huron and WSAQ in 1983.
 Wismer died in 1999.
-WHLS remains the longest continually operated station in the region.
+WHLS remained the longest continually operated station in the region until it swapped call signs with WPHM on April 6th, 2026 and was subsequently canceled April 10th, 2026.

 The Times Herald launched its own radio station in 1947 known as WTTH.
 That station would later become WPHM, and was bought by Lee Hanson in 1986.
 WPHM got FM sister station WBTI in 1992.
 Wismer and Hanson were direct competitors until they were both bought by Bob Liggett's Radio First in 2000.

-Radio First owns and operates five radio stations in the region while Port Huron Family Radio is the licensee of sole station WGRT.
+Port Huron Family Radio is the licensee of stand alone commercial Adult Contemporary station WGRT.
 Non-commercial stations include WRSX (an affiliate of Michigan Public and NPR), high school station WORW, and religious broadcasters WNFA and WNFR.